-Linda Martinez, LCSW, in the Department of Geriatrics at Winthrop (left), helps a participant with her painting during the Art Expressions Group.
+Linda Martinez, LCSW, in the Department of Geriatrics at NYU Winthrop (left), helps a participant with her painting during the Art Expressions Group.

 A caretaker enjoys replicating a sketch of Thomas Jefferson during the class.